RobertWHurst/KeyboardJS/readme.md

     /app.js
     /index.html

 Import the module with an AMD module loader such as RequireJS.
+If you don't want to use RequireJS try the [nonAMD](https://github.com/RobertWHurst/KeyboardJS/tree/NonAMD) branch.

 ##### Example app.js